 How to Write a Letter of Complaint to a Medical Professional

 By the end of this article, you should have an understanding of what a letter of complaint is, what it can achieve, who can complain, and how to go about raising a complaint.

-There are several reasons you should ask for a doctor's appointment early in the morning instead of late in the afternoon.
+Do you prefer to see the doctor in the morning or the afternoon?
+Let's hope it's morning.
+There are several reasons you should ask for a doctor's appointment early in the morning instead of later in the day.